convince-project/smc_storm/docs/source/installation.rst

 smc_storm needs STORM to be built on the local machine.
 To achieve that, follow the `official documentation <https://www.stormchecker.org/documentation/obtain-storm/build.html>`_.

+In order to get the latest features, we recommend using the `master` branch, which provides support for the trigonometric operators that are not supported yet in the `stable` branch.

 We used the following command to build STORM:

 .. code-block:: bash